sarahcssiqueira/headless-wordpress/README.md

 This code will show the array of data in the console, which is then utilized inside the render block.

-Now, inside the App.js file, we should call the Posts component.
+Now, inside the [App.js](https://github.com/sarahcssiqueira/headless-wordpress/blob/master/src/App.js) file, we should call the Post component.

-**App.js is the entry point of our web application.
-Therefore, it is important to reference the “Posts” components inside this file.**
+App.js is the entry point of our web application.
+Therefore, it is important to reference the “Posts” components inside this file.

-How to Display Post Data on ReactJS
+## How to Display Post Data on ReactJS

 The data can be displayed by adding the code inside the render method.

-Instead of displaying data here, we will create a new component and name it ‘BookItems.js’ as I want to keep it separate from the parent component.
+We will create a new component and name it **[‘PostItems.js’**](https://github.com/sarahcssiqueira/headless-wordpress/blob/master/src/components/PostItems.js) as we want to keep it separate from the parent component.

-Change the render method inside Post.js to something like:
+We have to change the render method inside Post.js (check the file)

-Now, we need to render the PostItems component instead.
+Then we need to render the PostItems component instead.

-Inside the BookItems.js, add the following code:

-In the code above, I’m referencing the book prop to get the title and other information.

-Note: Make sure to reference the BookItems component inside the “Books” component.
+!Note: Make sure to reference the PostItems component inside the “Posts” component.

 # Wrapping up!